cbelth/adp/README.md

 # adp
-The ADP model, by the ADP research group
+The ADP model, by the ADP research group.

+This repository is under construction.
+Click the *Watch* button to get notified on updates!